 Amerigo views common share dividends as an important part of a shareholder's return on investment.
-The Board of Directors of Amerigo reinstated the declaration and payment of dividends in the fourth quarter of 2021 and is currently paying a sustainable quarterly dividend of Cdn\$0.03 per share.
-In 2022, Amerigo paid \$15.7 million in dividends to shareholders (2020: \$2.8 million).
+In 2023, Amerigo paid shareholders \$14.6 million in dividends (2022: \$15.7 million).

 15) INCOME TAXES

 a) The income tax expense charged to income during the year is as follows: